Tummy Tuck in Phoenix, AZ

 Yes and no. The purpose of a tummy tuck is to tighten the muscles in the abdominal area and remove any excess skin or tissue around the midsection.
 Removing this excess skin may make your pants fit better and give you the appearance of a smaller waist, however, it is not guaranteed you will receive a perfect hourglass shape following your procedure.
 It’s important you talk to Dr. Philpott about your desired results during your private consultation.

 If you are a resident of Scottsdale, Phoenix or one of the surrounding areas in Arizona, contact The Body Sculpting Center for more information about tummy tucks.
-Schedule a complimentary consultation either online or by calling 602-639-4338.
+Schedule a consultation either online or by calling 602-639-4338.